 Peter F. Sale is a marine ecologist who has seen firsthand the degradation of coral reefs during the course of his working life.
 A Canadian, he was educated at the University of Toronto where he completed a Masters thesis on a near-extinct race of trout, and at the University of Hawaii, where he learned to pronounce Hawaiian words tolerably well and commenced his lifelong engagement with coral reef fishes.
 He has been a faculty member at the University of Sydney, Australia, University of New Hampshire, USA, and University of Windsor, Canada, where he remains Professor Emeritus.
-He was until recently Assistant Director, Institute for Water, Environment and Health, United Nations University, based in Hamilton, Ontario, while living with his wife, Donna, in the Muskoka District, one of the most beautiful parts of Ontario, about three hours north of Toronto.
+After retiring from teaching in 2006, he was affiliated through 2013 with the Institute for Water, Environment and Health, United Nations University, based in Hamilton, Ontario, where he served as Assistant Director for Coastal Projects.
+Peter lives with his wife, Donna, in the Muskoka District, one of the most beautiful parts of Ontario, about three hours north of Toronto.
 They have one son and a granddaughter born in 2010.

 To contact Peter by e-mail use this form.